 If you run out of pest snails

 Once all of your pest snails are gone within your aquarium, assassin snails will move over and eat fish food as well.
-Therefore, if you run out of pest snails in your shrimp tank, you can also give them the fish or shrimp pellets/ granules, white mosquito larvae, or meaty food like the bloodworms, etc.
+Therefore, if you run out of pest snails in your shrimp tank, you can also give them fish or shrimp pellets/ granules, white mosquito larvae, or meaty food like bloodworms, etc.

 Nonetheless, keep in mind that they breed most prolifically with a live diet.

-Note: something to remember is that assassin snail would rather die than eat another assassin snail.
+Note: something to remember is that an assassin snail would rather die than eat another assassin snail.
 They do not prey on each other and will starve to death before they will eat their own kind.

 Do Assassin Snail Eat Planaria?

 There is a popular rumor that this snail can also get rid your aquarium of planaria.
 That would be great news for any shrimp breeder.
 I have no idea how this myth was born but I could not find a single proof for that.
 Therefore, in my opinion, this statement is straight up misinformation.

 Just look at this video and you will see that it will be very problematic to catch the planaria and eat it on a regular basis.
 Maybe once a year, I guess.

 Reproduction of the Assassin snails